avelka/blog/src/posts/handling-clean-svg-import.md

 Can you spot the issue?
 Yep that's right, `clip-rule` do not have any effect on this calendar icon.
 However, you can see on the third icon that the missing `fill-rule` attribute was *extruding* the shape: be cautious as this could be easy to miss.

 - `fill-rule` allow you to control how self overlapping path behave, check it on [MDN: SVG Attribute `fill-rule`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/fill-rule)
 - `clip-rule` does the same for every `<path>` grouped inside a `<clipPath>` element: we do not have that on the icon, so it can be safely removed.
-More about this here: [MDN: SVG Attributs `clip-rule`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/clip-rule)
+More about this here: [MDN: SVG Attributes `clip-rule`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/clip-rule)

 ### Inheritance conflict